A Complete Maui Travel Guide

 Road to Hana

 Easily the highlight of our trip was driving the Road to Hana.
 This all-encompassing drive takes you through 50 miles of beautiful, barely touched Hawaiian forests, tropical beaches, and scenic overlooks.
-It’s not for the faint of heart being that there are 620 hairpin turns on this drive and 59 one-lane bridges – but that’s what makes the Road to Hana ooze with character.
+This drive is not for the faint of heart.
+Being that there are 620 hairpin turns on this drive and 59 one-lane bridges – but that’s what makes the Road to Hana ooze with character.
 I’ve written an entire blog post on it so check out the First Timer’s Guide to The Road to Hana.

 Haleakala National Park